acapet/OmexdiaCalibrationPackage/OmexCal_MinimalRun.md

 User Data
 =========

-User data are to be stored in a .xls file, respecting the [user data file structure](datastructure.md).
-User-specific options (eg. filepaths, etc ..) are to be given in a file like [UsersDefinitions\_HAMMOND.R](UsersDefinitions_HAMMOND.R).
-The script [source('Utils/OmexCal\_Load\_Data.R')](Utils/OmexCal_Load_Data.R) interpret the data, following soe informations providing in the user file.
-By default, when loading the data, plot and maps are generated in a dedicated directory.
+User data are be stored in a .xls file, respecting the [user data file structure](wiki/Data-Preparation).
+User-specific options (eg. filepaths, etc ..) are to be given in a [user file](wiki/User-Definitions-File), just like the example [UsersDefinitions\_HAMMOND.R](UsersDefinitions_HAMMOND.R).
+The script [OmexCal\_Load\_Data.R](Utils/OmexCal_Load_Data.R) interprets the data, following some informations providing in the user file.
+By default, when loading the data, plot and maps are generated in a dedicated directory (the map generation may take some time, tho disable this option switch off the `mapping` flag in the user file).

 ``` r
 # The Hammond dataset is used as example and is provided in the package.